No products in the cart.

 If you are one of them, this article will come in handy.

-Vacation Plant Watering Guide
+Before Vacation Plant Watering Guide

 While you can rely on your family members or neighbors to lend a helping hand and water the plants occasionally, if they do it wrongly, they might do more harm than good.
 You know your plants best, after all.

-What you can do is group your plants according to their watering needs and provide your plant-sitter with relevant instructions in the written form, maybe even a sticky note, if you like, and assign a name and watering needs to each group.
+What you can do is group your plants according to their watering needs and provide your plant-sitter with relevant instructions in written form, maybe even a sticky note, if you like, and assign a name and watering needs to each group.

-However, if there is no one to care for your plants, here is what you can do before leaving to make sure your plants do not give you a cold welcome, looking withered, flowerless and leafless.
+However, if there is no one to care for your plants, here is what you can do before leaving to make sure your plants do not give you a cold welcome, looking withered, flowerless, and leafless.

-1. Keep the indoor temperature cool
+Keep the indoor temperature cool

 Make sure to check your thermostat before you leave.
 The temperature should not fall below 55 degrees F, but if it is too hot, the plants will need more water.